Density of instantaneous frequencies in the Kuramoto-Sakaguchi model: Density of instantaneous frequencies

 In order to show the explicit dependence of $p_{D}(\dot{\psi})$ on $\dot{\psi}$, we used (\ref{eq: nu}), (\ref{eq:nu-tilde}), and (\ref{eq:Delta-nu-2}).
 We also changed the previous integration variable, $\omega$, to $\widetilde{\omega}$.

 Equations (\ref{eq:p}), (\ref{eq:ps-final}) and (\ref{eq:pd-final}) give a full description of the density of instantaneous frequencies in the rotating frame.
-This density, as mentioned above, is given by the probability density function $p(\dot{\psi})$.
-Our primary goal is to obtain the density of instantaneous frequencies in the fixed frame, which we defined at the beginning of this section as a probability density function $G(\nu).$ Instantaneous frequencies in the rotating and fixed frames are related through (\ref{eq: nu}).
+Our goal now is to obtain the density of fixed-frame instantaneous frequencies, which we defined, at the beginning of this section, as a probability density function $G(\nu).$